Adamjrg/Hnefatafl/README.md

 This will create a .exe file that you can run

+You can also download the precompiled version in the Releases tab.
+Make sure you have UTF-8 enabled in your console.

 ## Usage

 When you run the program, you will see a menu with the following options: